bkager/Tiny-node-cookbook/README.md

 **Node Basics: A Minimal Introduction to Some Important Parts**

 * Node on the command line: Basics
    * The Node REPL
       * Recipe: Random number generator
-         * Understand: Writing simple JavaScript code in the Node REPL
+         * Learn: Writing simple JavaScript code in the Node REPL
    * Node scripts
       * [Recipe: Greeter](https://github.com/bkager/Node-cookbook/blob/main/recipe-greeter.md)
-        * Understand: JavaScript in the Node runtime environment
+        * Learn: Writing a simple program, JavaScript in the Node runtime environment
-    * Node scripts with arguments
       * [Recipe: Greeter + Names](https://github.com/bkager/Node-cookbook/blob/main/recipe-name-greeter.md)
-        * Understand: The process module
+        * Learn: The process module, passing arguments to a script
 * Node events: Basics
   * Node and event-driven architecture
   * The events module
   * The EventEmitter class
   *  Recipe:
-     * Understand:
 * Node filesystem operations: Basics
+   * Recipe:

 * Node streams and buffers: Basics
 * Async in Node
 * HTTP requests in Node
 * Creating a server in Node: Basics
+   * Basic Node Servers intro
    * Recipe: Do-nothing Server
+      * Create a server and set it to listen on a port
+   * Recipe: Cat Server
+      * Inspecting an incoming request

 **Beyond the Basics**